MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-managed-identity-policy-command.md

 The command sets the cluster's or database's ManagedIdentity policy object, overriding any current policy, and then returns the output of the corresponding [.show managed identity policy](show-managed-identity-policy-command.md) command.

-If any of the specified managed identities is not assigned to the cluster, an error will be returned and the ManagedIdentity policy will not be modified.
+If any of the specified managed identities isn't assigned to the cluster, an error is returned and the ManagedIdentity policy won't be modified.

 ## Example